eshux/eshux/README.md

 ### Welcome! 👋

 In here you can mainly find some small projects created while learning and improving my skills in different technologies.
-For the past 2 years I have been putting my knowledge into more serious work projects, therefore not a lot of updates have have been made here.
+For the past 2 years I have been putting my knowledge into more serious work projects, therefore not a lot of updates have been made here.

 But feel free to check out some of my previous projects while learning React and Vue:
 - 💣 <a href='https://github.com/eshux/Minesweeper'>Minesweeper</a>